 NOAA is proposing to expand the boundaries of Cordell Bank National Marine Sanctuary (CBNMS) and Gulf of the Farallones National Marine Sanctuary (GFNMS) to an area north and west of their current boundaries, as well as amend existing sanctuary regulations and add new regulations.
 NOAA is also proposing to revise the corresponding sanctuary terms of designation and management plans.

 NOAA considered the comments received during the public comment period in order to revise the final GFNMS (PDF, 3MB) and CBNMS (PDF, 2.4MB) management plans, final environmental impact statement (PDF, 14MB), and the upcoming final rule.
 The environmental impact statement published in the Federal Register on Dec 19, 2014, and will be followed by the final rule no less than 30 days later.
-The final rule is expected to publish on Jan 20, 2015, and it would become effective after a review period of 45-days of continuous session of Congress.
+The final rule is expected to publish as early as Jan 27, 2015, and it would become effective after a review period of 45-days of continuous session of Congress.
 Read the press release or visit the media resources page for more information.